ToolJet/ToolJet/docs/docs/workflows/nodes.md

 title: Types of Nodes
 ---

 Nodes are graphical representations of each process in a workflow.
-Each node passes its result to the next node in the sequence.
+Each node can access the data from the nodes that were executed earlier.
 Every workflow contains key node types that help orchestrate the flow of data and logic.

 ## Start Trigger Node
 The **Start Trigger** node is the entry point of your workflow.
 It can be triggered:
 - Manually through ToolJet applications similar to queries
 - Via webhooks from external systems

-The data received by the Start Trigger is accessible throughout the workflow.
+The data received by the Start Trigger through parameters is accessible throughout the workflow.

 ## Logic Nodes